Key players in the investigations of Missouri's governor | Taiwan News

 Greitens met her in 2013 at the St. Louis salon where she worked.
 He was among her clients.
 Their affair began in March 2015.

-During a 2015 conversation secretly recorded by her then-husband and in testimony to the special legislative committee investigating the governor released Wednesday, the woman said Greitens invited her to his home because he wanted to show her "how to do a proper pull-up."
+During a 2015 conversation secretly recorded by her then-husband and in testimony to the special legislative committee investigating the governor released Wednesday, the woman said Greitens invited her into the basement of his home because he wanted to show her "how to do a proper pull-up."
 She admitted to the committee that she had a crush on Greitens at the time.

 She said he taped her hands to rings on an exercise devise and blindfolded her.
 She said that even with the blindfold she realized he took a photo of her.